Carbon Motors Corporation: Equipment

+Carbon Motors TX7

+The TX7 "Multi-Mission Vehicle" was a truck-based vehicle 6.9 metres long, 2.5 metres wide and 3 metres tall.
+It had seating for 10, and was designed for prisoner transport and personnel carrying.
+The engine was a turbo-diesel V8 coupled to a six-speed automatic transmission.
+The TX7 was priced at US$149,950, but only one prototype was built.

 In popular culture

 The Carbon E7 is featured in the 2010 video game Need for Speed: Hot Pursuit as one of the vehicles available for use when playing as a police officer.
 While most other playable vehicles (such as the Ford Crown Victoria, Dodge Charger, and other well-known vehicles) have performance statistics such as top speed listed, most of the E7's statistics are listed as "CLASSIFIED".
 However, the vehicle was removed from the remastered version of the game released in 2020 due to Carbon being defunct and the car never entering production.